josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 ---

-## Wildlife / Habitat Postcard
+## 🌿 Wildlife And Habitat Postcard

 Gibraltar is ecologically distinctive.

-A respectful wildlife / habitat postcard should notice:
+A respectful wildlife and habitat postcard should notice:

 - Barbary macaques;
 - migratory birds;
 - raptors;
 - seabirds;
 - dolphins offshore;
-- marine life in the Bay / Strait area;
+- marine life in the Bay and Strait area;
 - caves;
 - cliffs;
 - Mediterranean scrub;